grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="4">
-<li>Select "Yes" on the next prompt to allow Rufus to make changes to your device</li>
+<li>Click "Yes" to allow Rufus to make changes to your device.</li>
-<li>Press the drop down menu under "Device" and select your USB flash drive, it may be named differently than "USB DRIVE (D:)"</li>
+<li>In Rufus, select your USB flash drive from the "Device" dropdown.
+The drive might be labeled differently than "USB DRIVE (D:)."</li>
 </ol>

 <p align="center">